michaelalexanderpohlscheidt/git-learning/readme.md

 #### Commands
 	git checkout <branch-name> // switch to the other branch git checkout -b <branch-name> // create a branch and switch to them
+# git branch
+You can create, delete or list all branches.
+#### Commands
+	git branch <branch-name> // create a new branch git branch // list all branches
+	git branch -d <branch-name> // delete a branch

+	// Provides more information about all your branches
+	// By default will only show locak branches
+	// Flag -a : Remote branches will includes in the list
+	// Flag -v : Make command more "verbose" (add hash and last commit message) git branch -a -v

+	// To show all branches that not been merged into your current HEAD branch git branch --no-merged